 The truth was, I wasn’t inspired by most of my clothes and felt overwhelmed.
 Many of the items I bought were on a whim or because the sale was too good to pass up.
 This led to me to curate a closet full of clothes that I didn’t really love.
 It’s no surprise why it felt like I never had anything to wear.

 But how could I fix this?
 There was certainly no way I could afford to continue my weekly shopping sprees.

-To help myself get out of my clothing rut, I decided to try the 30-Day Shop Your Closet challenge.
-For the next 30 days, I was going to stop buying clothes and challenge myself to put together new outfits using items I already had.
+To make the most of my existing wardrobe, I decided to try the 30-Day Shop Your Closet challenge.
+For the next 30 days, I was going to stop buying clothes and challenge myself to pick out an outfit from my closet.

 - 8 rules for a successful shopping ban

 - 3 mistakes people make when doing a shopping hiatus

 - 10 ways to kick your shopping habit

 The “why” behind the shop your closet challenge

 I used to believe shopping was life and loved searching for deals or that next “perfect” piece to add to my wardrobe.
 But once my shopping habits start taking over my money, my time, and my sanity, I knew that something needed to change.